-- A. Project must provide all services as outlined in the original application for funding, unless approved by DWS-OHS in writing.
-The following is the approved project type(s) and example services funded by this contract: - i) Emergency Shelter (ES) activities are designed to increase the quantity and quality of temporary shelters provided to individuals experiencing homelessness, through the renovation of existing shelters or conversion of buildings to shelters, paying for the operating costs of shelters, and providing essential services.
-ES includes Day Shelter programs, which provide drop in services and temporary shelter for individuals experiencing homelessness during daytime hours only.
-Services provided by this funding may include but are not limited to: Staff costs related to the operation of a HMIS Comparable Database, software costs, on-going third party contractor costs, data migration costs, and such.
-This does not include winter only emergency shelter projects. - ii) HMIS Comparable Database (HMIS) costs for agencies who are legally prohibited from entering data into the Utah Homeless Management Information System (UHMIS) due to federal restrictions.
-Services provided by this funding may include but are not limited to: Staff costs related to the operation of a HMIS Comparable Database, software costs, on-going third party contractor costs, data migration costs, and such. - iii) Homelessness Prevention (HP) activities are designed to prevent an individual or family from experiencing literal homelessness through housing relocation and stabilization services, and rental assistance.
-Services provided by this funding may include but are not limited to: short and medium term rental assistance, deposit, application fee, client and staff transportation costs, case management, and such. - iv) Permanent Supportive Housing (PSH) long-term, community-based housing that has supportive services for individuals experiencing homelessness with disabilities.
+- A. The following are the approved project types and services funded by this Agreement: - i) Emergency Shelter (ES) activities are designed to increase the quantity and quality of temporary shelters provided to individuals experiencing homelessness through the renovation of existing shelters or conversion of buildings to shelters, paying for the operating costs of shelters, and providing essential services.
+ES includes Day Shelter programs, which provide drop-in services and temporary shelter for individuals experiencing homelessness during daytime hours only.
+Services provided by this funding may include, but are not limited to, staff costs related to the operation of the facility, case management, and client essential services.
+This does not include winter-only emergency shelter projects. - ii) Federal Match Continuum of Care (CoC) Program funds to "match" a portion of the CoC funds they receive.
+Simply put, "match" is the non-federal share of costs that the recipient is required to contribute to accomplish the purposes of the grant. - iii) HMIS Comparable Database (HMIS) costs are for agencies who are legally prohibited from entering data into the Utah Homeless Management Information System (UHMIS) due to federal restrictions.
+Services provided by this funding may include, but are not limited to, staff costs related to the operation of a HMIS Comparable Database, software costs, on-going third-party contractor costs, data migrations costs. - iv) Homelessness Prevention (HP) activities are designed to prevent an individual or family from experiencing literal homelessness through housing relocation and stabilization services and rental assistance.
+Services provided by this funding may include, but are not limited to, short and medium-term rental assistance, deposit, application fees, client and staff transportation costs, and case management. - v) Permanent Supportive Housing (PSH) Long-term, community-based housing that has supportive services for individuals experiencing homelessness with disabilities.
 This type of supportive housing enables the special needs populations to live as independently as possible in a permanent setting.

 Permanent housing can be provided in one structure or in several structures at one site or in multiple structures at scattered sites.
-Eligible services include: Client transportation costs, client supplies, case management, and such.
+Eligible services include client transportation costs, client supplies, and case management.

-- v) Rapid Re-Housing (RRH) activities are designed to help people experiencing literal homelessness quickly obtain permanent housing through housing location and providing rental assistance.
-Services provided by this funding may include but are not limited to: short and medium term rental assistance, deposit, application fee, client and staff transportation costs, case management, and such. - vi) Street Outreach (SO) activities that provide essential services for individuals experiencing unsheltered homelessness, connecting them with emergency shelter, transportation, housing, or critical services.
-Eligible services include: client transportation costs, essential services and supplies such as tents, hand warmers, water, food, clothing, case management, and such. - vii) Transitional Housing (TH) where all program participants have signed a lease or occupancy agreement, the purpose of which is to facilitate the movement of individuals experiencing homelessness into permanent housing within a 24-month period.
-Services provided by this funding may include but are not limited to: facility operation costs, transportation, client and staff transportation costs, case management, and such. - viii)Other (Other) projects that benefit people experiencing homelessness that absolutely do not fall under any of the other project categories listed above, including warming stations and medical respite.
+- vi) Rapid Re-Housing (RRH) activities are designed to help people experiencing literal homelessness quickly obtain permanent housing through housing location and providing rental assistance.
+Services provided by this funding may include but are not limited to short and medium-term rental assistance, deposit, application fee, client and staff transportation costs, and case management. - vii) Street Outreach (SO) activities that provide essential services for individuals experiencing unsheltered homelessness, connecting them with emergency shelter, transportation, housing, or critical services.
+Eligible services include client transportation costs, essential services, and supplies such as tents, hand warmers, water, food, clothing, and case management. - viii)Transitional Housing (TH) where all program participants have signed a lease or occupancy agreement, the purpose of which is to facilitate the movement of individuals experiencing homelessness into permanent housing within a 24-month period.
+Services provided by this funding may include, but are not limited to, facility operations costs, client and staff transportation, and case management. - ix) Other (Other) projects that benefit people experiencing homelessness that absolutely do not fall under any of the other project categories listed above.
 Case management programs should be considered in one of the project types above, not as "other".
-Services provided are determined by the unique activity being funded. - B. All projects must meet requirements outlined in the DWS-OHS eligible expenses guide, available online at: https://docs.google.com/document/d/1-gKHEdoxi5oyndtOpXFdAPdD-KyFudatuFSIDpkWQXw/edit
+Services provided are determined by the unique activity being funded. - B. All projects must meet requirements outlined in the DWS-OHS eligible expenses guide, available online at: Eligible Expense Guide.